msimonborg/twords/README.md

 Configurable - set the words to ignore, the range of dates to look at, and whether to include hashtags, @-mentions, and URLs.
 Customize your Twitter configuration, too.
 Sensible defaults are provided for all options.
 Look at the data in different ways.
 Easily convert and/or export to CSV and JSON.
 Change configuration options on the fly and re-audit with ease.

+See the [demo app](https://github.com/msimonborg/trump-twords) hosted on [heroku](https://trump-twords.herokuapp.com).
+This gem only provides the words and counts to be consumed by your app, it does not generate webpages

 ## Installation

 Add this line to your application's Gemfile: